Alfonso Barco

-Alfonso Daniel Barco Del Solar (born 7 December 2001) is a Peruvian footballer who plays as a midfielder for Peruvian Primera División side Universitario de Deportes.
+Alfonso Daniel Barco Del Solar (born 7 December 2001) is a Peruvian footballer who plays as a midfielder for Ecuadorian Serie A side Emelec.

 Club career

 Universidad San Martín

 Barco took his first steps in football in Sporting Cristal, before joining Universidad San Martín in 2018, where he shortly after became an established player on the club's reserve team.
-He got his official debut in the Peruvian Primera División for San Martín on 10 June 2019 against Ayacucho FC.
+He made his official debut in the Peruvian Primera División for San Martín on 10 June 2019 against Ayacucho FC.

 Shortly after, in July 2019, he was loaned to César Vallejo for the rest of the year to gain some experience.
 However, he was never used on the first team but became a key player on the club's reserve team, being one of the players who played the most minutes.

 Barco was officially promoted to the club's first team for the 2020 season when he returned from his loan spell.
-On 3 December 2021 Universitario de Deportes confirmed, that Barco would join the club from the 2022 season on a deal until the end of 2023.
+On 3 December 2021 Universitario de Deportes confirmed that Barco would join the club from the 2022 season on a deal until the end of 2023.

+In August 2023, Barco joined Uruguayan Primera División side Defensor Sporting on a loan deal until the end of June 2024.
+On August 1, 2024, the loan was extended for another year.